 If you are a prospective parent you should telephone the school office to arrange an appointment to view the school.
 A member of staff will be pleased to show you and your child around and answer any queries you might have.
 Alternatively you may wish to attend one of the school’s open mornings held in October and November.
-We follow the Borough of Poole's Admissions Policy.
-A firm offer of a place is usually made in April.

 If your child is refused a place you are entitled to appeal to an independent appeals panel.
 Please contact the school office for more information.
 We have an extensive pre-school and induction programme that is detailed in our Early Years Policy.
 This is available for inspection on request.

 Parents of children already at another school, who wish to transfer to Heatherlands, are advised to speak to their present Head Teacher first.
 A visit can then be arranged by telephoning to make an appointment.

 Arrangements for the Admission of Pupils with Disabilities

 As stated in the admissions policy, places are offered to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.
 The policy also states that in line with the SEN Code of Practice, the Governors are legally required to admit a child with a statement of special needs issued by the local authority.
 Therefore a pupil with disability faces no disadvantage with regards to admission to the school.
 If a child with disability seeks admission to the school, we would ask you to give as much information as possible in advance regarding their disability in order to ensure that reasonable adjustment has been made by the time the child was admitted.

 Steps Taken to Prevent Disabled Pupils Being Treated Less Favourably than Other Pupils